-The Hyundai Pavilion stands like a “schism in space” at the site of the 2018 Pyeongchang Winter Olympics in South Korea.
-Covered in Vantablack, a material that absorbs 99.965% of light, it’s like a black hole in the whiteness of the winter scenery.
+The Hyundai Pavilion stands like a “schism in space,” designed for the 2018 Pyeongchang Winter Olympics in South Korea.
+Covered in Vantablack, a material that absorbs 99.965% of light, it was like a black hole in the whiteness of the winter scenery.

 The curved walls of the Hyundai Pavilion stand 33 feet high and 115 feet long.
 But they look completely flat despite the curvature, thanks to a covering of Vantablack VBx 2, a spray-paint version of the original Vantablack created by Surrey NanoSystems in the U.K.

 Made using vertically aligned nanotube arrays (hence the acronym “Vanta”), Vantablack is one of the darkest artificial substances in the world.
 Ben Jensen, the co-founder of Surrey NanoSystems, explained the basics to CNN: “Carbon nanotubes are like very, very long blades of grass.
 Now you imagine if you were a human walking around in grass 1,000 feet tall how little light would get down to you.
 It’s like that but on a very tiny scale.”